privacy-scaling-explorations/sonobe/README.md

 assert!(verified);
 ```

-As mentioned above, complete examples can be found at [folding-schemes/examples](https://github.com/privacy-scaling-explorations/folding-schemes/tree/main/folding-schemes/examples)
+As mentioned above, complete examples can be found at [folding-schemes/examples](https://github.com/privacy-scaling-explorations/sonobe/tree/main/folding-schemes/examples)

+#### Offchain Decider
+Not available yet, meanwhile the onchain Decider can be used also offchain.
+We plan to implement a separate offchain decider which will be more efficient and faster generating the proofs (without EVM constraints).

 ### Swapping curves and proving schemes
 Thanks to the modularity of arkworks, we can swap between curves and proving systems.